mediaexplorer74/AstoriaUWP/README.md

 Feel free to PR your improvements for this experimental soft!

 ## ..
 AS IS.
+No support, only src code.
 RnD only.
-Not for normal user's purposes, sorry.
+Not for normal user's purposes, sorry. :(

 ## .
 With best wishes,

   [m][e] 2022

-AstoriaUWP is RnD project only.
-AS-IS.
-No support.
-Distributed under the MIT License.